ghassen-b/diet-tracker-api/README.md

+# TODO: issue:
+- when running from backend-api folder using mvn springboot:run, custom.ssl.truststore needs ../dev-tools...
+- when running from VSCode, it runs from the repo root, so no need for ../

+Other issue: today the server's TLS keystore is the one commited on git, even when running in docker --> should be able to mount a keystore to use in the docker-compose

+Then where ot place dev-specific items like the keystore & the trustore ?
+General question to be answered

+# TODO 2:
+move mvnw & mvn properties within backend-api

 # Diet Tracker API :pizza:

 This is a REST API that will help you keep track of your diet content on a daily basis.